 2 Folklore of the Mongolian peoples.
 M., 2011.
 204 p.

-3 Comparative dictionary of the Tungus-Manchurian languages / otv. ed.
-V. I. Tsintsius.
+3 Comparative dictionary of Tungus-Manchu languages / rep. edited by V. I. Tsintsius.
 T. 1.
 L., 1975.

-4 Ertyukov, V. I. The era of paleo-metals in the North-East Arctic and its role in the genesis of the small peoples of the North // Languages, culture and future of the peoples of the Arctic.
+4 Ertyukov, V.I.
+The era of paleometals in the North-Eastern Arctic and its role in the genesis of the small peoples of the North // Languages, culture and the future of the peoples of the Arctic.
 Yakutsk, 1993.
-S.82-84.
+P.82-84.

-5 Inan, A. Shamanism Tarikhta hem begen.
+5 Inan, A. Shamanism tarikhta hem begen.
 Ufa, 1998.
 210 p.

 6 Vildanov, F. Terek halyktarynyts donyaga borongo dini karashi // Bashkort aimagy.
 1926.
 No. 2.
 B. 27-38 (ger. gr.).

-7 Bashkort Halyk Izhadi.
-Yola folklore / Tez., bash hYZ, atzlatmalar aut-ry.
-E. M. Seleymenov, R. E. Soltangereeva.
+7 Bashkort halyk izhady.
+Yola folklore / Abstracts, bash hYZ, atslatmalar authors.
+E. M. Seleymenov, R. E. Soltangereva.
 Efe, 1995.223 b.

-8 Khisamitdinova, F. G. Bashkorttardyts named after kitaba.
+8 Khisamitdinova, F. G. Bashkortardyts named after Kitaba.
 Efe, 2006.

-9 Khusainova, G. G. Modern folklore of the northern Bashkirs // Expedition materialdary - 2006: Buraevsky district.
+9 Khusainova, G. G. Modern folklore of the northern Bashkirs // Materialdary Expedition - 2006: Buraevsky district.
 Ufa, 2008.
 239 p.

-10 Gaysina, F. F. Prohibitions as a folklore genre in the traditional culture of the Bashkirs: auto-ref. dis. ... cand. philol.
-Sciences.
+10 Gaisina, F. F. Prohibitions as a folklore genre in the traditional culture of the Bashkirs: auto-ref. dis. ...cand.
+Philol.
+Sci.
 Kazan, 2013.
 27 p.

-11 Yuldybayeva, G. V. Khezerge bashkort halyk izhadynda im-tom // Bashkort folklorynts khezerge torosho.
-Efe, 2012.
-S. 156-163.
+11 Yuldybaeva, G.V.
+Khezerge bashkort halyk izhadynda im-tom // Bashkort folklorynits khezerge torosho.
+Efe, 2012. pp. 156-163.

 12 Galin, S. A. Bashkir folk epic.
 Ufa, 2004.
 320 p.

 14 Khusainov, G. B. Ancient Bashkir written monuments // History of Bashkir literature.
 Ufa, 1990.
-Vol. 1 (in Bashk.).
+T. 1 (in Bashkortostan).

-16 See: Sultangareeva, R. A. 1) Ritual folklore as a subject of reconstruction of the personality, functions and creativity of bagymsy.
-Ufa, 1999.
-S. 84-107; 2) Arbauzar // Bashkir folklore.
+16 See: Sultangareeva, R. A. 1) Ritual folklore as a subject for reconstruction of the personality, functions and creativity of the bagymsy.
+Ufa, 1999. pp. 84-107; 2) Arbauzar // Bashkir folklore.
 Research and materials.
-V issue.
-Ufa, 2004.
-S. 199-215.
+V issue Ufa, 2004. pp. 199-215.

-17 Baimov, B. S. Baksy's creativity // Shonkar, 1993.
+17 Baimov, B. S. Creativity of the bucks // Shonkar, 1993.
 No. 1.
-P. 28. (in Bashk.)
+P. 28. (in Bashkortostan)

 20 Nafikov, Sh.
-V. Tamyrs ugata borongo bashkort.
-Mekeleler yyyntygy.
+V. Tamyry ugata borongo bashkort.
+Mekeleler yiyyntygy.
 Efe, 2009.
 418 b.

 21 Dolgopolskiy, A. B. Nostratik dictionariy.
 Cambridqe, 2008.

 22 Abylkasymov, B. Sh.
-Zhauyn Shakyru // Proceedings of the Academy of Sciences of the Republic of Kazakhstan (Kazakhstan).
+Zhauyn Shakyru // News of the Academy of Sciences of the Republic of Kazakhstan (Kazakhstan).
 Philology.
 1992.
 No. 3.
-S. 50-54.
+P. 50-54.

-1 Tokarev, S. A. (1964) Early forms of religion and their development, Moskow. (in Russ.).
+1 Tokarev, S. A. (1964) Early forms of religion and their development], Moskow. (in Russ.).

-2 Fol "klor mongol" skih narodov (2011) [= Folklore of the Mongolian people], Moskow, 204 p. (in Russ.).
+2 Fol"klor mongol"skih narodov (2011) [=Folklore of the Mongolian people], Moskow, 204 p. (in Russ.).

-3 Sravnitel"nyj slovar" tungusko-manchzhurskih jazykov (1975) [=Comparative dictionary Tungus-Manchzhur], Volume 1, Leningrad. (in Russ.).
+3 Sravnitel "nyj slovar" tungusko-manchzhurskih jazykov (1975) [=Comparative dictionary Tungus-Manchzhur], Volume 1, Leningrad. (in Russ.).

-4 Jertjukov, V. I. (1993) "Jepoha paleometallov v Severo-Vostochnoj Arktike i ejo rol" v genez-ise malochislennyh narodov Severa" [=Epokh of paleometall in the Northeast Arctic and its role in genesis of small peoples of the North], in : Jazyki, kul "tura i budushhee narodov Arktiki ^Languages, culture and the future of the people of the Arctic], Jakutsk, pp. 82-84. (in Russ.).
+4 Jertjukov, V. I. (1993) “Jepoha paleometallov v Severo-Vostochnoj Arktike i ejo rol” v genez-ise malochislennyh narodov Severa” [=Epokh of paleometall in the Northeast Arctic and its role in the genesis of small peoples of the North], in : Jazyki, kul "tura i budushhee narodov Arktiki ^Languages, culture and the future of the people of the Arctic], Jakutsk, pp. 82-84. (in Russ.).

 5 Inan, A. (1998) Shamanizm tarihta ham begen, Ufa, 210 p. (in Bashk.).

-6 Vildanov, F. (1926) Terekhalyxtaryny ^ don "jaza boronzo dini xarashy, in: BashKort ajmary, No. 2, pp. 27-38 (geg. gr.) (in Bashk.).
+6 Vildanov, F. (1926) Terekhalyxtaryny^ don "jaza boronzo dini xarashy, in: BashKort ajmary, No. 2, pp. 27-38 (geg. gr.) (in Bashk.).

 7 Bashxort halyx izhady.
-Jola fol "klory.
+Jola fol"klory.
 (1995), efe, 23 p. (in Bashk.).

-8 Hisamitdinova, F. G. (2006) Bashxorttar^yö im-tom kitaby, efe. (in Bashk.).
+8 Hisamitdinova, F. G. (2006) Bashxorttar^yц im-tom kitaby, efe. (in Bashk.).

 9 Husainova, G. G. (2008) “Sovremennyj fol”klor severnyh bashkir” [=Modern folklore of northern Bashkirs], in Jekspedicija materialdary - 2006: Buraevskij rajon [=Materials of the expedition], Ufa, 239 p. (in Russ.) .

-10 Gajsina, F. F. (2013) Zaprety kak fol "klornyj zhanr v tradicionnoj kul" ture bashkir [= Ban as a folklore genre in traditional culture the Bashkir], Kazan", 27 p. (in Russ.).
+10 Gajsina, F. F. (2013) Zaprety kak fol"klornyj zhanr v tradicionnoj kul"ture bashkir [=Ban as a folklore genre in traditional culture the Bashkir], Kazan", 27 p. (in Russ.).

-11 Juldybaeva, G. V. (2012) "No. 3erge bashKort halyK izhadynda im-tom", in BashKort fol "klorynyq hezerge torosho, efe, pp. 156-163 (in Bashk.).
+11 Juldybaeva, G. V. (2012) "No. 3erge bashKort halyK izhadynda im-tom", in BashKort fol"klorynyq hezerge torosho, efe, pp. 156-163 (in Bashk.).

 12 Galin, S. A. Bashkirskij narodnyj jepos [=Bash-kirsky national epos], Ufa, 2004.
 320 p. (in Russ.).